Shipping container shortage inflicts pain on German shoppers | DW | 16.07.2021

 Germans are finding it hard to lay their hands on a new bike or renovate their homes amid supply disruptions.
-The scarcity is playing havoc with personal budgets, and the consumers' ordeal may only be getting started.
+The scarcity is playing havoc with personal budgets, and the ordeal for consumers may just be getting started.

-Just a cursory glance around sports retailer Decathlon's store in Cologne is enough to gauge the severity of the economic fallout from disruptions across global supply chains.
+Just a cursory glance around sports retailer Decathlon's store in Cologne was enough for me to gauge the severity of the economic fallout from disruptions across global supply chains.

 The empty bike racks are a testament to the plight of retailers who are struggling to replenish their stocks, and a warning to consumers of an imminent assault on their pocketbooks.